-In order to test that access works for both job nodes and the master node, you can click "check setup" in the upper right corner as described in section 15.2.1.
+To test that access works for both job nodes and the master node, you can click "check setup" in the upper right corner as described in section 15.2.1.

-One relatively common problem that can arise here is root squashing.
+One relatively common problem that can arise is root squashing.
 This often needs to be disabled, because it prevents the servers from writing and accessing the files as the same user - read more about this at http://nfs.sourceforge.net/#faq\b11.